 Below was published on their LinkedIn page about me;

 Meet Ehimen Ebhomien!
-Ehimen moved to Canada last month with a Bachelors and Masters Degree in Architecture from the University of Lagos, Nigeria.
-He has over 8 years experience in the practice of architecture.
-Ehimen became a registered architect in 2015 in Nigeria and that is when he established his own architectural practice offering architectural consultancy services specializing in residential, commercial and institutional buildings.
-He taught at the department of Architecture, University of Benin, Nigeria and went on to being Acting Head of the same department.
+Ehimen moved to Canada last month with a Bachelors’s and Masters’s Degree in Architecture from the University of Lagos, Nigeria.
+He has over 8 years of experience in the practice of architecture.
+Ehimen became a registered architect in 2015 in Nigeria and that is when he established his own architectural practise offering architectural consultancy services specializing in residential, commercial and institutional buildings.
+He taught at the Department of Architecture, University of Benin, Nigeria and went on to being Acting Head of the same department.
 Ehimen is calm, hardworking, willing to learn and motivated.
-Before leaving Nigeria, he was a Ph.D student with interest in the effect of Artificial Intelligence on the practice of architecture.
-In his spare time he writes about architecture in his personal blog.
+Before leaving Nigeria, he was a Ph.D. student with an interest in the effect of Artificial Intelligence on the practice of architecture.
+In his spare time, he writes about architecture in his personal blog.
 Ehimen has been a trainee with FarMor Architecture in Calgary for the last 4 weeks, where he extensively studied the Alberta Building codes, timber frame construction and redrew construction drawings of a completed project.
 He is now ready to hit the road running! #RAIC – IRAC The Alberta Association of Architects #CAA Consulting Architects of AlbertaFarMor LinkedIn Page

 The next item on my list is to update and improve my portfolio of works, host it online as well as produce a PDF copy.
 This will be attached to subsequent resumes.

 So, that’s it for July, I wish you all the best in your plans.
 I hope you’ve learnt something.
 The major thing is to have a plan, be steadfast and keep trying.
 Stay tuned for more blog posts on the journey of a Nigerian architect in Canada.